-- What subjects do I require for the future career path I am considering? - Which subjects will I enjoy most and potentially gain the highest level of success in? - Should I choose general or Applied A levels or Applied courses such as the Cambridge Technical Level 3 Extended Certificate, a BTEC Level 3 Extended Certificate, an AQA Level 3 Certificate, a CoPE level 3 course or a mixture of courses?
+- What subjects do I require for the future career path I am considering? - · Which subjects will I enjoy most and potentially gain the highest level of

-Are there any A Level Subjects or Vocational Courses that are NOT ACCEPTABLE to University Admissions departments within my academic profile?
+- success in? - Should I choose general or Applied A levels or Applied courses such as the BTEC Level 3 Extended Certificate / AQA Level 3 Extended Certificate? - Are there any A Level Subjects or Vocational Courses that are NOT ACCEPTABLE to University Admissions departments within my academic profile?